 It is known for its dynamic, flexible, procedural, and functional programming styles.
 Thanks to that, Python is one of the most widely used high-level programming languages.

 There are great office tutorials that are simple to follow with less emphasis on the syntax that is just right for beginners.

 There are plenty of renowned brands such as Google, NASA, and Yahoo that use Python.
-Django, the web application which powers social media platforms and sites such Instagram, Pinterest and The New York Times was developed by Python.
+Django, the web application which powers social media platforms and sites such as Instagram, Pinterest and The New York Times was developed by Python.

-Aniruddha is Python developer and he shares his Python tricks and tips.
+Aniruddha is a Python developer and he shares his Python tricks and tips.
 Let’s start learning with him.

-It is the one program for launching careers, constructing the world’s finest applications and more.
+It is the one program for launching careers, constructing the world’s finest applications, and more.
 So we are considering it among other simplest programming languages for beginners.